coronel08/my-notes/notes/docs/aws.md

         * Ref, YAML shorthand !Ref can call Parameters and Resources
         * Fn::GetAtt
         * bootstrapped from filepath example location "/etc/ecs/ecs.config"
+    * Resources - describes resources that you want to provision, can associate with conditions
     * Mappings - hardcoded values, handy for dev vs prod or AWS regions etc
         * Fn::FindInMap
     * Outputs - optional values that can be imported into other stacks.example outputting variables like VPC ID or Subnet ID.